Add a touch of vintage charm to your home’s decor with this DIY jelly cabinet! Learn how to make your own with this step-by-step tutorial.

-For the top only, also drill a few pocket holes along the front edge.
-These holes will be used to attach the face frame to the case in Step 6.
+NOTE: On the top only, drill pocket holes along the front edge.
+You’ll use these holes to attach the face frame in Step 5.

 Step 3.
 Assemble the Case

-Position the bottom so the pocket holes face the floor and the top so that the pocket holes face the ceiling.
-Also be sure the pocket holes on the edge of the top piece face towards the front of the case.
+Position the bottom so the pocket holes face down and the top so that the pocket holes face upward.
+Also, be sure the pocket holes on the edge of the top piece face toward the front of the case.

-The bottom sets up 4″ from the bottom of the legs.
-To help with positioning, you can cut some scrap wood to 4″ and clamp to the bottom of the legs.
+The bottom sets up from the bottom of the legs.
+To help with positioning, I recommend cutting pieces of scrap wood to length and clamping them to the bottom of the legs.

 Step 4.
 Make the Shelves